jalcine/dotfiles/README.markdown

  + **pre-loaded scripts**: `hub`, `composer`, [`vcprompt`][vcprompt],
     `phpctags`, and [`ls++`][lsplusplus]

-There's a few chinks in this armor of a shell configuration that's just Jacky-specific.
-Information about what and more can be read about on my blog that I'll write about in the future.

 ## To Work On

  ✱ Add information about font sources and credit to their respective authors.

  ✱ Add proper licensing information about the files I've written.

- ✱ Work on better cross-platform support (mainly between OS X, Debian, and CentOS).

  ✱ Add more dependency checking for binaries, tool chains and the likes.